Ontario Reign (ECHL)

 The Ontario Reign were a professional ice hockey team from Ontario, California that played in the ECHL.
-Their home arena was the Citizens Business Bank Arena.
+Their home arena was the then Citizens Business Bank Arena.
 They were affiliated with two National Hockey League teams: the Los Angeles Kings were the team's primary affiliate, and the Winnipeg Jets were the secondary affiliate.
-In 2015, the franchise moved to Manchester, New Hampshire, to become the Manchester Monarchs while the Monarchs of the American Hockey League moved to Ontario and became the Reign as part of the AHL's plan to create a Pacific Division.
+In 2015, the franchise moved to Manchester, New Hampshire, to become the Manchester Monarchs while the Monarchs of the American Hockey League (AHL) then moved to California to become the new Ontario Reign as part of the AHL's plan to create a Pacific Division.

 Team history

 Huntington Blizzard/Texas Wildcatters years and becoming the Reign

 The Reign started as the Huntington Blizzard in 1993.
 After the 1999–2000 season, the team went dormant until 2003, when new owners bought the team and moved it to Beaumont, Texas as the Texas Wildcatters.
 The team played as the Wildcatters until they were unable to secure an arena lease in Beaumont in 2008.
 On February 26, 2008, the team announced its plan to relocate to Ontario for the 2008–09 season and became the Ontario Reign.
 The team's logo was unveiled on March 17, 2008.